jonathanyongyk/LearningGit/tagging.md

 ```text
 Note 2: If you want to create a tag from the latest commit, omit the commit hash in 'git tag', run 'git tag -a <tag_name> -m "<message>"'.
 ```

+# Delete tag from local repo and push to server.
+Complete the demo [Create tag from local and push to server.](#create-tag-from-local-and-push-to-server) to setup the backdrop.